 Accept a connection on a socket.

-This call is used with connection-based socket types (stream or segpacket).
-It extracs the first pending connection request for the listen socket and returns the (newly) connected socket.
+This call is used with connection oriented socket types (stream or seqpacket).
+It returns the first pending incoming connection for a listen socket, or waits for one to arrive, and returns the (newly) connected socket.